near/docs/docs/2.develop/integrate/frontend.md

   </Language>
 </CodeTabs>

-In the snippet above if part of our `donation example`, in which we are calling two methods in our contract: `total_donations` and `get_donation_list` to retrieve the last 10 recorded donations.
+The snippet above if part of our `donation example`.
+On it, we are calling `total_donations` and `get_donation_list` to retrieve the last 10 recorded donations.
 These methods only read from the contract, so they can be used readily without the user needing to log in.

 ---